Crosby, Ovechkin bring out best in each other

 In a 64-second span at the start of the second period, Crosby effectively won Game 1.
 He showed how quickly he can change a game, even a series, by scoring two goals in less than a minute.

-"He was dangerous, he was attacking," said Penguins center Matt Cullen.
+"He was dangerous.
+He was attacking," said Penguins center Matt Cullen.
 "He's just so dangerous when he has his stick on the puck."

 Even if it's on his stick for a mere moment, like it was for Crosby's one-timer, which opened the scoring.

-As anyone who knows their history and rich rivalry would expect, Ovechkin responded, scoring 17:13 later in that period on a 35-foot shot that that made it 2-1 and ignited both the Verizon Center crowd and a Washington comeback.
+As anyone who knows their history and rich rivalry would expect, Ovechkin responded, scoring 17:13 later in that period on a 35-foot shot that made it 2-1 and ignited both the Verizon Center crowd and a Washington comeback.

-Watching the two superstars trade big goals, it was hard not to wonder how much they drive one another during these showdowns.
+Watching the two superstars trade big goals, it was hard not to wonder how much they drive each other during these showdowns.

-Crosby's second strike had tied him with Ovechkin in goals scored during the 14 playoff games against each other, at 10, and put Crosby ahead of in goals scored during this postseason, with four.
+Crosby's second strike had tied him with Ovechkin in goals scored during the 14 playoff games against each other, at 10, and put Crosby ahead in goals scored during this postseason, with four.
 But not for long.
 Ovechkin now has 22 points (11 goals, 11 assists), and Crosby has 17 (10 goals, seven assists).

-So just how much does one superstar motivate the other in games like this?
+So, just how much does one superstar motivate the other in games like this?

 "Both athletes, they're driven," said Capitals coach Barry Trotz.
 "I don't think they're driven by the other guy's success or whatever.
 They're just driven athletes.
 That's why they're in the Top 100 in the history of this league.
 They're the faces of both franchises.
 You can say that, in a lot of ways, they've saved our game since they first came into the league, from lockouts and what have you.
 They're special athletes."